 The Harbors includes the coastal and inland areas along U.S. 19 and Little Road corridors from the North County Line to the South County Line.
 (See Comprehensive Plan Map 2-17.)
 It is part of the County's Urban Service Area.

-The Charles A. McIntosh, Jr. Award of Distinction
+One Bay Award The Charles A. McIntosh, Jr. Award of Distinction

 The East Market Area comprises the eastern portion of the County, running north/south along US 301.
 (See Comprehensive Plan Map 2-20 (PDF).)
 This Area is envisioned as an area that preserves a small-town lifestyle with a sustainable development pattern, protecting its natural resources.
 It encompasses the cities of Dade City and Zephyrhills, with conservation lands on the edge, creating a rural to suburban character.